maxwell-balla/library/README.md

 ## Uses cases

-- As user, I want to add book in the library
+- As admin, I want to add book in the library
 - As user, I want to see the list of book
-- As user, I want to remove book
+- As admin, I want to remove book

-- As user, I want to add another user
-- As user, I want to remove another user
+- As admin, I want to remove another user

 - As user, I want to borrow a book
 - As user, I want to return a book